0xastro/Cognitive-Radio-Network/README.md

 only 3 states have been specified: switching in a fixed pattern between channel_5, channel_4 and channel_3 or switching between channel_2, channel_1 and channel_0
-1. A new engine will be committed includes hoppoing between 3 channels in a random maner, and where we have 3 Radio Resources(Channels) it gives us 8 possible states as shown:
+1. A new engine is committed includes hoppoing between 3 channels in a random maner based on MARKOV chain, and where we have 3 Radio Resources(Channels) it gives us 8 possible states as shown:
 ![alt tag](https://github.com/astro7x/Cognitive-Radio-Network/blob/master/CH_States.png?raw=true)
+1.1.1 CE_PU_Markov_Chain_VER4 make channel selection based on users inputs where the engine asks user to enter the 3 channels values
 ### Engine Template:
 This Template compine a brief description of how to construct and build engines based on Exensible Cognitive Radio(ECR) which is provided by [CRTS](https://github.com/ericps1/crts)and [LiquidDSP](https://github.com/jgaeddert/liquid-dsp) library for Digital Signal Processing and specifically OFDM framing.